 *Consent can only be given by individuals who are 16 years of age or older.
 In the event that a minor is involved in a sex related crime, it is considered Statutory Rape.Punishment

 Punishments for rape related crimes vary but are serious.
 First time rape offenses are punishable by up to 20 years in prison as well as lifetime registration as a sex offender.
 If a weapon was used in the course of a rape, such as a gun, then you may face a mandatory minimum sentence of 10 years in prison.
 A second or subsequent offense can mean a life sentence.

 For over four decades, the Greater Boston Law Firm of Altman & Altman, LLP has been providing outstanding criminal defense legal representation to clients throughout the Commonwealth of Massachusetts.
-Our MA Criminal Defense Lawyers have been featured as legal analysts on MSNBC, The Fox News Channel, The BBC Network and CourtTV.
-Through our firm's collective knowledge and courtroom expertise, we have the ability to provide our clients with legal representation of the highest quality.
-Our Greater Boston Criminal Defense Lawyers will stand by your side throughout the entire process and will fully explain your legal rights in order to help you navigate these difficult waters.
+Our attorneys will stand by your side throughout the entire process and will fully explain your legal rights in order to help you navigate your case.

-If you have been charged with rape or any other crime in Massachusetts, call the criminal defense attorneys of Altman & Altman at 617.492.3000 or 800.481.6199 toll-free, or contact us online for a free consultation.
-We handle all types of Rape charges in MA, including:
+If you have been charged with rape or another sex crime crime in Massachusetts, call the criminal defense attorneys of Altman & Altman at 617.492.3000, toll free at 800.481.6199, or online for a free, confidential consultation 24 hours a day, 7 days a week.